epsrlab-ub/SmartInverterDOPF.jl/docs/src/index.md

 ## The three encodings

 The Volt-VAr law is a five-segment piecewise-linear function — a definition by cases, which is exactly what a solver cannot read.
-There are three standard ways to rewrite it as constraints a solver accepts:
+We discuss three ways to rewrite it as constraints a solver accepts:

 | `method` | class | idea | needs |